-I love the freedom of having my own wheels, exploring off the beaten track places and pulling over whenever I want to take a picture (which happens a lot?).
-My 6 week road trip around New Zealand was one of the coolest trips of my life, so when I started doing research for my journey to Japan, it was already decided this would involve a road trip.
+Our 6 week road trip around New Zealand was one of the coolest trips of our life, so when I started doing research for our journey to Japan, it was already decided this would include a road trip as well.

-As I was putting my one month Japan itinerary together, it became pretty clear that Hokkaido would be my road trip destination.
+As I was putting our one month Japan itinerary together, it became pretty clear that Hokkaido would be our road trip destination.
 If I wasn’t already convinced by the pretty pictures of stunning volcanos, the fact that Hokkaido covers 20% of the total land area of Japan while only 5% of the total population lives there did.

 To fill that gap, I’ve written this post to tell you everything you need to know about driving and renting a car on Hokkaido☺.